moss-l/bhs-js-testing/boolean-simplification.md

-As you may recall, `sleep_in` is supposed to be a function that when called with two Boolean values, one saying whether it’s a weekday and the other saying whether we're on vacation returns `true` if we are allowed to sleep in and `false` otherwise.
+As you may recall, `sleep_in` is supposed to be a function that when called with two Boolean values, one saying whether it’s a weekday and the other saying whether we're on vacation answers the simple question of whether we are allowed to sleep in, returning `true` if we can and `false` if we can’t.
 According to the problem, we are allowed to sleep in “if it is not a weekday or we're on vacation”.

-Since there are only two arguments (`weekday` and `vacation`) and they can each only take one of two values (`true` and `false`) there are exactly four possible cases.
-So if we didn’t have any other clever ideas, we could just write a series of `if` statements to cover all four possible combinations of the two arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), giving us something like this skeleton:
+Since there are only two arguments—`weekday` and `vacation`—and they can each only take one of two values—`true` and `false`—there are exactly four possible cases to handle.
+So if we don’t have any other clever ideas, we can just write a series of `if` statements to cover all four possible combinations of the two arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), giving us something like this skeleton: